Logo

 Charles Bronson flew 25 missions and received a Purple Heart for wounds received in battle.

-Charles Bronson later shared an apartment in New York City with Jack Klugman while both were aspiring to play on the stage.
+Charles Bronson later shared an apartment in New York City with Jack Klugman, who was an aspiring actor at the time.

 Charles Bronson appeared on an episode of The Red Skelton Show as a boxer in a skit with Skelton playing "Cauliflower McPugg".

-Charles Bronson appeared with fellow guest star Lee Marvin in an episode of Biff Baker, USA, an espionage series on CBS starring Alan Hale Jr.
+Charles Bronson appeared with fellow guest star Lee Marvin in an episode of Biff Baker, USA, an espionage series on CBS.

 In 1955, Charles Bronson acted in Target Zero, Big House, USA, and Jubal.